tooru/meltdown-on-docker/README.md

 ## What is meltdown?

-Meltdown (CVE-2017-5754) is a hardware vulnerability affecting mordern cpu.
+Meltdown (CVE-2017-5754) is a hardware vulnerability affecting modern cpu.

 See https://meltdown.help/